Volvo FE: Engine

 The all new diesel engine built by Deutz and features a common rail fuel injection concept.
 The engines are available in Euro III and Euro IV requirements where latter is achieved by SCR for exhaust gases treatment.
 The common rail is a fuel injection technology which uses "common rail" as a reservoir to supply fuel injector with fuel operating at injection pressure up 1600 bar.
 The system is popular on diesel engines up to 8 litres capacity as used by e.g. MAN, DAF, Iveco and Mercedes Benz.

 Engine design follows the rest of the Volvo engines where timing gears are located at the rear, which allows for better air flow around engine area.
-The engine also comes with integrated engine brake available in two versions, either a stand-alone butterfly type exhaust brake or with a JAK integrated compression brake from Jacobs Vehicle System.
+The engine also comes with integrated engine brake available in two versions, either a stand-alone butterfly type exhaust brake or with a JAK integrated compression brake from Jacobs Vehicle Systems.
 This, the so-called "bleeder" brake, is a simplified version of a traditional Jake compression brake.
 The total braking output is 130 kW at 2800 rpm for exhaust unit and up to 188 kW at 2800 rpm for the compression brake.